 Identifying and understanding how people perform and develop their talents as early in the recruitment process as possible will build stronger teams and organizations from the start.

-Your path for recruitment excellence is to predict more accurately how people can perform in a job, and to assist the executives and managers you recruit for.
+Your path for recruitment excellence is to predict how people can perform in a job and assist the executives and managers you recruit for.

-Candidates who succeed beyond expectations and managers who praise the quality of your recruitments will be your ultimate reward.
+Candidates who succeed beyond expectations and managers who praise your recruitments' quality will be your ultimate reward.
 They will build your reputation as an exceptional recruiter.

 What does your organization need?
 What do your candidates need?
-And what do you need to successfully bridge those needs successfully?
+And what do you need to bridge those needs successfully?
 Answer these questions and more with the GRI.

 One of the biggest difficulties in recruitment is making an accurate prediction about how well a candidate will perform in the position.
 In this process, the interview is an important piece of it, when data about the candidate can be further obtained and checked.